GEEO- Greater Earth Energy Organization

 As the GEEO is an international consortium of nations and each country has its own economy and currency, an internal accounting unit will need to be established that can be equitably used among the members for setting the yearly budget and for accounting purposes.
 This enables a fair and just accounting practice and avoids the geopolitical use of any currency as an instrument of monetary policy, speculation and/or economic warfare.

 This would not be a cumulative but a progressive reserve as the country will receive a large percentage of its yearly contribution via the geographical industrial return policy and its GEAU contribution would be assessed on a yearly basis.
-In this case, a country may have to increase its silver reserves to meet an increasing budgetary requirement for the subsequent year.
+In this case, a country may have to increase its gold reserves to meet an increasing budgetary requirement for the subsequent year.
 For the more developed countries this should not pose a problem.
-For the lesser developed countries this growing reserve of silver would likely add value to the country's own currency.
+For the lesser developed countries this growing reserve of gold would likely add value to its own currency.

-Once the GEEO starts to produce and distribute energy the intrinsic value of the GEAU would then be based on the value of the power it is producing and the terrestrial commodity reserves of silver which served to back the original contributions could be used by the nations for other purposes.
-Simply stated, the member nations of GEEO agree to use the GEAU for all of its accounting purposes and the nations agree that their yearly contribution in the form of GEAUs will be backed by a commodity such as silver.
+Once the GEEO starts to produce and distribute energy the intrinsic value of the GEAU would then be based on the value of the power it is producing and the terrestrial commodity reserves of gold which served to back the original contributions could be used by the nations for other purposes.
+Simply stated, the member nations of GEEO-PPP agree to use the GEAU for all of its accounting purposes and the nations agree that their yearly contribution in the form of GEAUs will be backed by gold.
 Once electrical power is being generated and distributed, the value of the GEAU becomes pegged to the value of the energy it is distributing or selling.
 An added advantage to this concept is when the GEEO must purchase materials or services outside of its member consortium.
-For these transactions, the GEAU which is pegged to the price of silver could conceivably be converted into whatever currency necessary for this purpose.
+For these transactions, the GEAU which is pegged to the price of gold could conceivably be converted into whatever currency necessary for this purpose.

-As all the GEEO members have all mutually financed and developed the space energy option the electrical power they will receive will be based on the cost of operation and maintenance of the space power system and will be calculated in GEAUs.
+As all the GEEO members have all mutually financed and developed the Greater Earth Energy Option, the electrical power they will receive will be based on the cost of operation and maintenance of the space power system and will be calculated in GEAUs.
 Similar to how hydro-electrical systems function today as there is no cost added for the fuel.
 Likewise, space power systems once installed should have very long energy producing lifetimes.
-Nuclear power and fossil fuel powered electrical generation systems on the other hand, must also add the price of fuel, transport and maintenance to their market price.
+Nuclear power and fossil fuel powered electrical generation systems on the other hand, must also add the price of fuel to their market price.

-In the first phase of the GEEO any nation may join by simply agreeing to pay the yearly contribution and participating in the GAP.
-When the research and development phase has been completed and implementation of the space power system has commenced, the GAP may require an adjusted initial fee for new nations to join the GEEO in lieu of having participated in the development phase.
+In the first phase of the GEEO any nation may join by signing the GEEO Treaty Agreement and pay the yearly contribution and participating in the GAP.
+When the research and development phase has been completed and implementation of the space power system has commenced, the GAP may require an adjusted initial fee for new nations to join the GEEO as a public partner.
 Once electrical power is being produced and distributed, excess power may be sold to non-members at whatever market value that has been determined by the GEEO.
-This approach should create an incentive for many nations to join the GEEO as soon as possible.
+This approach should create an incentive for many nations to join the GEEO-PPP as soon as possible.

-If many nations would agree to join the GEEO in order to address the climate emergency and energy dilemma with commitment and enthusiasm, within 10 years (which is less time than the US needed to complete the Apollo program) the world could conceivably begin to receive environmentally clean energy in inexhaustible quantities and the space energy option would become economically self-sufficient.
+If all the nations of the world would agree to join the GEEO in order to address the climate and energy emergencies with commitment and enthusiasm, within 10 years (which is less time than the US needed to complete the Apollo program) the world could conceivably begin to receive environmentally clean energy in inexhaustible quantities and the Greater Earth Energy Option would become economically self-sufficient.
 As such, by the end of the century, energy would become as ubiquitous as air and water for future generations.

 The Geopolitical and Legal Dimensions